 We are: Joanne Canalli & Rusty Cline

 The list of master level tango instructors Rusty and Jo have worked and studied with is literally “The Whose Who of Argentine Tango”.
 Many of the world renowned dancers that have influenced their dancing have stayed in their home where they had the luxury of exploring tango in very intimate settings.
 This vast and rich exposure has affected their dance and their teaching styles over the past decade.
-Jo and Rusty have spent over 5 months studying and dancing in Buenos Aires over the years.
+Jo and Rusty make frequent trips yo Buenos Aires to dance and study.
 Rusty found tango in 2001 and became a full time tango instructor in 2004.
 Joanne found Rusty teaching tango in 2004 (he was her first teacher in tango) and began studying with him in 2005.
-They quickly became partners and she began helping him demonstrate in group classes.
+They eventually became partners and she began helping him teach in group classes and private lessons.

 Rusty & Joanne have been traveling to study tango together ever since.
 They have danced and studied tango in every major US city and all over the global map; from New York to San Francisco, London to Mumbai, Buenos Aires to Sydney.
-As such they have worked with over 60 master level instructors and have attended, studied and danced at scores of tango festivals.
+As such they have worked with over 100 master level world class instructors and have attended, studied and danced at scores of tango festivals.
 They have been teaching and organizing tango group classes and workshops in Tucson since 2005.
-They organized and founded the annual Tucson Tango Festival in 2009.
-As of 2011 there are two annual festivals in Tucson, one in the spring and one in the fall.
-Hundreds of dancers have learned and grown in tango because of Jo and Rusty’s hard work and dedication.
-They have helped grow tango in Tucson to the point that there is something to do tango every night of the week.
-In San Francisco Rusty and Joanne came in 4th in the only Buenos Aires, Argentina officially sanctioned Argentine Tango Social Salon US competition in 2011.
+They founded the annual Tucson Tango Festival in 2009 and continued to organize one to two festivals per year.

 About: Rusty Cline

-Having been a musician since 1974 year gives Rusty a sense of timing and musicality that he conveys to his students.
+Rusty has been a musician and song writer since 1974 year, his tool bag is full of tricks and tools of mastery for any dancer to learn from.
 He spent his youth as an athlete so his body awareness is sharp and clear.
 He combines these skills to apply a grounded and balanced approach to the “Walking dance of Tango”.
-He can help you get inside of your movements so you see and feel the natural body mechanics needed for fluid dancing.
-He will help you discover the elements from the inside out that make a step flow and work with your partner as you build your tango foundation.
+He can help you get inside of your movements so you can develop the form needed for fluid dancing.
+He will help you discover the elements from the inside out that make a step flow and work with your partner as you build and sharpen your foundation.

 About: Joanne Canalli